qouteall/qouteall-blog/Cognitive-biases.md

 - Attribute self failure by external factors (luck, situation, etc.).
 - Attribute other people's success by external factors.
 - Attribute other people's failure by their characteristics.
-- **Bias blind spot**: People are hard to recognize their own biases.

 ### Self justification